SebastianMantey/Decision-Tree-from-Scratch/README.md

 # Decision-Tree-from-Scratch
 ## Overview

-This is the code for this video series.
+This is the code for this video series on YouTube: https://www.youtube.com/watch?v=y6DmpG_PtN0&list=PLPOTBrypY74xS3WD0G_uzqPjCQfU6IRK-

 In this series we are going to code a decision tree classifier from scratch using just numpy and pandas.

 ## Dependencies